Fiat 500 Review & Prices

 Is the Fiat 500 a good car?

-Things get even funkier inside, where you can personalise your Fiat 500 with loads of colourful trims and bold seat fabrics.
+Things get even funkier inside, where the body-coloured dashboard and optional white steering wheel help lift the ambience nicely.
 The seats themselves aren’t the comfiest, but there’s plenty of adjustment to help you get a good view out and all the controls are grouped sensibly together so they’re a doddle to use.

-That said, the Fiat 500’s touchscreen infotainment system takes a bit of getting used to, but you can always connect your phone and use its apps instead.
+That said, the Fiat 500’s 7.0-inch touchscreen infotainment system takes a bit of getting used to thanks to the fiddly menus, but you can always use the standard-fit Apple CarPlay or Android Auto instead.

 The Fiat 500 is one of the most fun small cars around – not just for how it looks but also for the sheer number of characterful options you can choose from to make it your own